 -1-2 large jars (make sure they have a wide mouth which is easier for pouring)

--At least 1 cup of quality, coarsely ground coffee beans
+-At least 1 cup of quality, coarsely ground coffee beans (you can also buy whole coffee beans and grind them yourself)

 -a wooden spoon, for stirring